Eat Drink Man Woman: Critical response

 In her review in The New York Times, Janet Maslin praised Ang Lee as "a warmly engaging storyteller".
 She wrote, "Wonderfully seductive, and nicely knowing about all of its characters' appetites, Eat Drink Man Woman makes for an uncomplicatedly pleasant experience".

 In his review in The Washington Post, Hal Hinson called the film a "beautiful balance of elements ... mellow, harmonious and poignantly funny".
 Hinson concluded:

 As the relationships evolve and deepen, there seems to be a surprise around every corner—for both the characters and the audience.
 But what is most surprising, perhaps, is how involved we become with these people.
 As satisfying as food can be, the fullness we feel at the end here is far richer and more complex than that offered by the most extravagant meal. “ Eat Drink Man Woman” is a delicacy but also something more—something like food for the heart.

-According to the review aggregator website Rotten Tomatoes, 91% of critics have given the film a positive review based on 46 reviews, with an average rating of 7.6/10.
+According to the review aggregator website Rotten Tomatoes, 88% of critics have given the film a positive review based on 49 reviews.
 The site's critics consensus reads, "A richly layered look at the complex interactions between a widowed chef and his daughters, Ang Lee's generational comedy Eat Drink Man Woman offers filmgoers a tasty cinematic treat."
+On Metacritic, the film has a weighted average score of 80 out of 100, based on 29 critics, indicating "generally favorable reviews".